Calculate metrics for one or several partitions

 .- species_col

-name or number for the column of species nodes (i.e. feature nodes).
+The name or index of the column representing species nodes (i.e., feature nodes).
 Should be provided if

 eval_metric